RBGKew/pypaftol/README.md

 # pypaftol: Home of `paftools`

-This repository contains the `paftol` Python module which provides functionality for data analysis in the PAFTOL project.
+This repository contains the `paftools` Python module which provides functionality for data analysis in the PAFTOL project.
 Some of this functionality will be applicable and hopefully found to be useful beyond PAFTOL, e.g. for processing HybSeq data in general.